CaptainRich/Basic_Python/README.md

 **CSV-Work\csv-write-read.py** - a routine to write, then read a CSV file of numbers, and compute the average of each row.
 Also illustrates 'enumerate' and math operations for the average.
 **CSV-Work\high-scores.py** - a routine to read a CSV file of 'names & scores' and summarize the data to a new CSV file such that only a person's highest score is reported.

+**Class_Work** - a subdirectory with .py scripts illustrating Python classes and packages.
+This subdirectory includes its own 'readme.md' file.
 **GUI_Work** - a subdirectory with .py scripts illustrating GUI implementations using 'easygui' and 'tkinter'.
 **Math_Work** - a subdirectory with a number of .py routines illustrating math, matrix, and plotting concepts.
 **PDF_Work** - a subdirectory with a number of .py routines illustrating accessing PDF files.
-This subdirectory includes its own 'redme.md' file.
+This subdirectory includes its own 'readme.md' file.
 **SQL** - a subdirectory with a number of .py routines illustrating database access using SQL.
 **WEB** - a subdirectory with a number of .py routines illustrating accessing web pages.